Automate access, reduce risk, and stay audit-ready

 Provisioning and deprovisioning are the lifecycle of operations that help identify who has access to what in your organization.
 Provisioning starts when a user is onboarded and ends when that user ends their relationship with the organization.

 Provisioning generates digital identities and grants access based on job functions, roles, or attributes.
 Deprovisioning is the process of revoking those permissions when they are no longer needed.
-Importantly, these processes need to revoke access in such a way that authorization is never forgotten or left behind, a legacy of a departing employee.
+Importantly, access must be revoked completely to prevent residual permissions from persisting after a user departs.
 Provisioning and deprovisioning are at the core of Identity Lifecycle Management (ILM).
 User provisioning and deprovisioning processes typically begin with Human Resources or some type of identity system such as Workday, SAP SuccessFactors, or Active Directory.

 Provisioning enables users to receive appropriate access to apps and data based on their role, department, and business context.
 Provisioning is fundamental for enforcing security and compliance, enabling efficient onboarding, and ensuring scalable operations in modern hybrid and multi-cloud ecosystems.

-- Account Creation and Configuration: For every user, a digital identity is created, typically derived from some entity in an HRMS system like Workday, SAP SuccessFactors, and BambooHR.
+For every user, a digital identity is created, typically derived from some entity in an HRMS system like Workday, SAP SuccessFactors, or BambooHR.
 Identity creation accounts for login credentials, authentication methods (like MFA), and syncing with identity directories (like Active Directory or Azure AD).

-- Integration with HR Systems for User Onboarding and Offboarding (Joiner-Mover-Leaver): Provisioning workflows are automatically triggered by user lifecycle events in the organization’s HR system (e.g., Workday, SAP SuccessFactors).
-When a new joiner is onboarded, a digital identity is created and associated application access is granted automatically depending on the role of the new joiner, access can be provisioned to relevant groups in real-time.
+Provisioning workflows are automatically triggered by user lifecycle events in the organization’s HR system (e.g., Workday, SAP SuccessFactors).
+When a new joiner is onboarded, a digital identity is created and associated application access is granted automatically – depending on the role of the new joiner, access can be provisioned to relevant groups in real-time.
 When a user works on a different team after a departmental transfer, the process reviews their status, removes all previous entitlements, and provisions access to the new entitlements based on new responsibilities.
 If a user leaves, all access - regardless of whether application access is across cloud, on-prem, and hybrid - is removed in real time to avoid orphaned accounts and security vulnerabilities.
 This maintains a clean user access footprint, removing access totally, not just disabling it in one system.

-With Identity Confluence, your actions are executed automatically and in real time without any manual interaction.
-IC will provision the actions and enforce compliance with audit and governance policies in seconds while simultaneously providing the ability to accommodate identity changes instantly.
+With Identity Confluence, provisioning and deprovisioning actions are executed automatically in real time, reducing dependency on manual intervention.
+IC will provision actions and enforce compliance with audit and governance policies in seconds, while also accommodating identity changes instantly.
 These capabilities can help IT execute actions faster, reduce human error, and consistently provide secure access throughout the organization.

-- Audit Failures: Regulatory frameworks, including SOX, HIPAA, and GDPR, require strict Access Management Lifecycle controls.
-If you have incomplete off-boarding or missing deprovisioning logs, you will have potential audit findings and, in many cases, fines.
+Regulatory frameworks, including SOX, HIPAA, and GDPR, require strict Access Management Lifecycle controls.
+If you have incomplete offboarding or missing deprovisioning logs, you will have potential audit findings and, in many cases, fines.

-- Breach Risk: The inactive accounts of prior employees, contractors, or service accounts are at times neglected and are thus low-hanging fruit for attackers.
+The inactive accounts of prior employees, contractors, or service accounts are at times neglected and are thus frequently exploited entry points for attackers.
 These accounts can be leveraged for initial access into the system.
 Attackers may leverage these types of credentials to tap into them, and they will often use these accounts to perform lateral movement transitions between systems without detection and privilege escalation.
 Privilege escalation occurs when an attacker is able to elevate their access under a primary account and navigate to higher-level administrative privileges.
 They may use elevated privileges to access sensitive data, turn off security controls, and exfiltrate information, and often they do not create an alarm condition until the attack is detected.
 The longer an account is inactive and unmonitored, the greater the risk of full breach.

-Deprovisioning is the process of systematically removing a user’s access to an organization’s systems, applications, and data, usually when a user leaves the organization, moves roles, finishes a project, or when the temporary access expires.
+Deprovisioning is the process of systematically removing a user’s access to an organization’s systems, applications, and data when that access is no longer required.
 Deprovisioning is the opposite of provisioning: provisioning gives access; deprovisioning makes sure access is removed when it is no longer required.
 This process is vital to maintaining security, reducing unauthorized access, and adhering to regulatory compliance such as HIPAA, SOX, and GDPR.

 Tech Prescient's platform, Identity Confluence, elevates deprovisioning by:

 Automation not only introduces convenience, but it is the basis for scaling resilient identity operations.
 In traditional environments, provisioning and deprovisioning require IT staff to respond to a ticket, and then such things as updating directories, chasing approvals, etc. All this creates delay, inconsistency, and exposure.
-In contrast, automated identity workflows driven by real-time signals from HR or IDP systems enforce policy consistently, are less prone to oversight, and provide elimination of administrative activity.
+In contrast, automated identity workflows driven by real-time signals from HR or IdP systems enforce policy consistently, are less prone to oversight, and eliminate administrative overhead.

 IC users have reported: